 These times of uncertainty and reduced social contact could have negative effects upon our mental health, and that of those around us.
 We have pulled together a range of resources and support offers from organisations who specialise in mental health support to help you during this time.

-It’s really important to look after your own health and well being, so please prioritise self-care during this challenging time.
-Moving more is one way that can help to alleviate any anxiety you may be experiencing, so try to make the most of your permitted outdoor activity and step outside for a walk if you are able.
+It’s really important to look after your own health and wellbeing, so please prioritise self-care during this challenging time.
+Moving more is one way that can help to alleviate any anxiety you may be experiencing.

 Mind have pulled together a helpful resource to help you take care of your health and wellbeing.
 Take a look at Mind's resource here.